highcharts/highcharts-vue/README.md

 ## Demo apps

-If you would like to play with live app created with Highcharts Vue wrapper, or just want to see how it everything should looks like, this repository includes the demo example, which you can simply run locally on your machine.
+If you would like to play with live app created with Highcharts Vue wrapper, or just want to see how it everything should looks like, this repository include the demo examples, which you can simply run locally on your machine.
 To achieve that, clone this repository, open terminal/console and enter below commands from the repository root level:

 To run the demo based on Vue v2:
 ```cli